-Grid storage enables storage of files in a fault-tolerant and scalable environment and sharing it with distributed teams.
+Grid Storage enables storage of files in a fault-tolerant and scalable environment with capabilities to share them with distributed teams.
 Your data can be accessed through multiple standard protocols and can be replicated across different providers to increase fault-tolerance.
-Grid storage gives you complete control over what data you share, and with whom you share the data.
+Grid Storage gives you complete control over what data you share, and with whom you share them.

-The main features of grid storage:
+The main features of Grid Storage are:

-- Access highly scalable storage from anywhere - Control the data you share - Organise your data using a flexible and hierarchical structure
+- Access highly scalable storage from anywhere. - Control the data you share. - Organise your data using a flexible and hierarchical structure.